 - 4.5 The Council's main objectives when borrowing are to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
-These objectives are often conflicting, so the Council will seek to strike a balance between cheap short-term loans (currently available at around 1%) and long-term fixed rate loans where the future cost is known but higher (currently 2% 3%). - 4.6 Projected levels of the Council's total outstanding debt (which comprises borrowing and other long-term liabilities) are shown below, compared with the capital financing requirement.
+These objectives are often conflicting, so the Council will seek to strike a balance between cheap short-term loans (currently available at around 0.2%) and long-term fixed rate loans where the future cost is known but higher (currently 1.62 to 1.83%). - 4.6 Projected levels of the Council's total outstanding debt (which comprises borrowing and other long-term liabilities) are shown below, compared with the capital financing requirement.

-Table 5: Prudential Indicator: Gross Debt and the Capital FinancingRequirement
+Table 5: Prudential Indicator: Gross Debt and the Capital Financing Requirement